 - brown rice

 We want the majority of our carbs to come from complex carbs, but we can also enjoy simple carbs (especially fruit!).
 One way to slow the blood sugar spike that comes with simple carbs is to pair them with a fat, protein, and/or fiber source.
 For example, pairing an apple with peanut butter, or pairing white rice (like Success Boil-in-Bag White Rice) with olive oil and beans.

 What are Refined Carbs?

-Surely we will all eat simple and refined carbs occasionally – and that’s totally okay!
-Basically, we want to aim for eating mostly complex carbs and pairing simple and refined carbs with fat, protein, and/or fiber source.
+Surely we will all eat both simple and refined carbs occasionally – and that’s totally okay!
+Basically, we want to aim for eating mostly complex carbs and pairing simple and refined carbs with fat, protein, and/or a fiber source.